frenck/spook/README.md

 _Intention to contribute back to Home Assistant Core once sure no false postives remain, and it has been extended to catch more situations._

+## Switch as X: Detect missing source switch

+> Finds Switch as X helpers that are missing a source switch. _#NotendoSwitch_

+_Intention to contribute back to Home Assistant Core._

 # Frequently Asked Questions

 In the first few days after putting Spook out, some of the same questions